askui/askui_java_example/README.md

 This repository demonstrates how to integrate AskUI automation testing with Java, allowing you to run AskUI TypeScript tests from a Java environment.

+### TODO
+1. Use askui-shell
+2. npm install in typescript-askui-project
+3. Adapt Readme.md so that everything is working!

 ## 🚀 Features

 - Run AskUI automation tests from Java